 Will the Content Violation notification come from Twilio specifically?

-Customers will receive notifications and passthrough fees for non-compliance directly from Twilio.
+Customers will receive notifications and passthrough fines for non-compliance directly from Twilio.

-In the case of Content Violation, will Twilio suspend my traffic and help with remediation BEFORE the $10,000 fee?
+Will Twilio suspend my traffic and help with remediation BEFORE the fine?

-T-Mobile will issue a warning prior to levying this fee.
-Twilio will relay this warning to you via an email to the users on your Twilio account who are opted-in to Compliance and Regulatory related alerts.
-This initial warning will give you an opportunity to come into compliance.
+T-Mobile will issue a warning prior to levying the discretionary Content Violation fine described above in which Twilio will relay this warning to you via an email to the users on your Twilio account who are opted-in to Compliance and Regulatory related alerts.

-Please note that Twilio will also enforce its own policies independently from carriers through outreaches and other remediation efforts, including account restrictions or suspension.
-However, Twilio makes no guarantee that it will intervene in your non-compliant traffic before carriers levy the fees.
+Please note that Twilio does also proactively enforce its own policies independently from carriers through outreaches and other remediation efforts, including account restrictions or suspension.
+However, Twilio makes no guarantee that it will intervene in your non-compliant traffic before carriers levy the fines.

-Are ISVs responsible for non-compliance fees on-behalf of their End Users?
+Are ISVs responsible for non-compliance fines on-behalf of their End Users?

 The ISV is responsible for its End Users and would be considered the “content provider”.
-If an End User's act(s) results in a fine or fee imposed on Twilio, then Twilio will hold the ISV responsible for the same.
-Twilio imposes no restriction on the ISV from independently passing through the fine or fee to its customers.
+If an End User's act(s) results in a fine imposed on Twilio, then Twilio will hold the ISV responsible for the same.
+Twilio imposes no restriction on the ISV from independently passing through the fine to its customers.

 Is there an appeals process if I believe I have been incorrectly fined for a compliance violation?